GREENHOUSE AND INDOOR FACILITIES

 The Request for Proposal stage is critical to the successful procurement process of big-ticket purchases.
 The initial capital outlay of stakeholders, if not managed carefully through a comparative and competitive bidding process for materials and systems, is at risk of going over budget, thus impacting ROI.
 Our broad, yet very specific, knowledge of multiple vendors throughout the world ensures the right material for the right project is purchased cost-effectively and delivered on-time.
 The process minimizes the risk of scope gaps, thus providing a high level of confidence to the client the budget is accurate.

-The end of a project represents one of the most critical stages of development, project handover.
+The end of a project represents one of the most critical stages of development, commissioning and project handover.
 Here, we ensure that all key stakeholders are brought to the table in order to ensure that quality specifications and project parameters have been met.
-Our diligence in project handover ensures the client receives a functional facility, from the front door to an operational water technical room to a light turning on in a closet, that is ready to produce and operate at all levels.
+Our diligence during the commissioning and handover process ensures the client receives a functional facility, from the front door to an operational water technical room to a light turning on in a closet, that is ready to produce and operate at all levels.
 This stage is also a critical point in which the project is reviewed, all budget items are agreed to, and change requests fully understood and brought into alliance with the initial projected budget versus actual costs.

 Our computerized maintenance management systems provide for a robust database of a facility’s maintenance operations.
 Whether it is a stored record of maintenance manuals, or determining in advance which equipment requires what service and when, or even where spare parts are inventoried and stored – our CMMS provides for the least amount of operational interruption possible, including directly tying into regulatory compliance as required.